 Food & Basic Needs

 One of the largest in Minnesota, VEAP’s Food Pantry provides food to community members to make millions of meals every year.
-VEAP focuses on access to nutritious foods, distributing over 4 million pounds of food (more than half vegetables and fruits!) with a goal of positively impacting the health and success of the community.

-Presently suspended.
+Not sure how to use up all the fresh fruit and vegetables you get at VEAP?
+With support from community partners, VEAP facilitates fresh eating cooking classes for pantry participants right in our commercial kitchen.
 Small group (10-15 individuals) nutrition education and cooking courses.
 Courses include topics such as recipes, meal planning, shopping on a budget, and healthy food choices.
 Courses range from one to eight weeks in duration and are typically two hours in length.

 This school-year initiative provides food support for youth attending school in the Edina, Richfield and Bloomington School Districts who are likely to go food-insecure during the school day or throughout the weekend.
+We offer student-friendly foods that include a mix of healthy snacks, breakfast items and ingredients for easy prep meals.
+VEAP weekend food packs are made with the tastes of students in mind!
+We also support schools in filling their pantry cupboards.
+For additional questions, connect with Dave Rannow, VEAP’s Distribution Manager, at 952.955.8309.

 Social Services